tnm/redweb/README.md

 Redweb is certainly alpha.
 It implements a fair amount of Redis functionality, but there is still more to be added.
 A soon-to-happen commit will implement union and intersection functionality.
 My plan is to eventually include all Redis functionality.

-I intend to keep Redweb as current as possible for each new Redis releases.
+I intend to keep Redweb as current as possible for each new Redis release.

 Feel free to fork.
-Contributions are welcome.
+Patches are welcome.

 Author: Ted Nyman - @tnm8